judepayne/dictim.server/docs/graph_ref.md

 As the name suggests this api models the boxes and arrows as a graph, where the boxes are nodes and the arrows edges.

-You should send a POST request to the `/graph` route with a json map with the following keys.
+You should send a POST request to the `/graph/json` route with a json map with the following keys.

+> [!NOTE]
+> There is also a /graph/edn route which works identically except the concept should be posted in edn format with the http MIME content type of `application/edn`.

 *Manatory keys:*